 In English, students focus on reading, writing and critical thinking.
 Active reading strategies are reinforced through annotation (modeling it on iPads in the fall) and class discussion, working up to Socratic seminars in the final term.
 Students build writing skills, starting with paragraph construction and culminating with four-paragraph literary essays using text support.
 Grammatical instruction focuses on parts of speech and is reinforced through writing workshops.
-Our vocabulary study is drawn from the class literature and augmented by a word study program that focuses on word etymology.
+Our vocabulary study is drawn from the class literature and augmented by Word of the Week.

 The overarching theme of sixth grade history is empires.
 Our study includes, but is not limited to, the Egyptian Empire, Hebrew Kingdoms, Roman Empire, and the Islamic Empire.
 Research skills include active reading, note taking and evaluating Internet sources.
 Writing skills include paragraph development, essays and creative journal assignments.